Monday, October 21, 2013

 know that, in fact, "http://www.bostonglobe.com/metro/2013/04/15/three-killed-more-than-injured-marathon-blast/QQOiYNU2n1vt1Xul3BXVsL/story.html"

-target="_blank">many children were directly affected
+target="_blank">many children were directly affected.
+Public

 schools are closed in Boston on the day of the Boston Marathon,